M1ngQu/r.shiny/README.md

 - `AAD_CLIENT_ID`: Azure AD application client ID
 - `GITHUB1_PAT` and `GITHUB2_PAT`: GitHub Personal Access Tokens for private package access

+#### Creating GitHub Personal Access Tokens

+To create the required GitHub PATs:

+1. Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Click "Generate new token"
+3. Give it a name and select the scopes: `repo`, `read:packages`
+4. Click "Generate token" and copy the token value
+5. Add this token as a repository secret

 ### Azure AD Authentication

 The application is configured with Azure AD authentication: